 Urgently needed care is care you get for a situation that isn't an emergency but needs care right away.
-For example, you might have a flare-up of an existing condition or a severe sore throat that occurs over the weekend and need treatment.
+For example, you might have a flare-up of an existing condition or an unforeseen illness or injury.

 Urgently needed care in our plan's service area